griquelme/nmrtools/README.md

 NMR tools
 =========

-A small set of tools to work with NMR data in untargeted metabolomics.
+A small set of tools to work with NMR data in untargeted metabolomics, built on top of nmrglue and Numpy.

 Installation